 Additionally, SPH also has a mandatory digital add-on so all print obituaries will have a digital copy as well.

-The Beautiful Memories Orbituary
+The Beautiful Memories Obituary

 Another popular Singapore obituary portal is The Beautiful Memories.
 They were established in August 2015 and have since become one of the fastest growing obituary and memorial portals in Singapore.
 Their services are targeted specifically for digital, mobile, and social media platforms.